ManuGithubSteam/LinJarK/README.md

 ============
 This project is heavily inspired by the Iron Man movies and the speaking JARVIS computer.
 Also some inspiration is drawn from the J.A.R.V.I.S project for Microsoft Windows.
 (Who uses a non open source speech model to do his stuff)

-Just check out Youtube for some videos etc. For the english version of the language model and speech recognition check out Blather: https://gitorious.org/blather/pages/Home or Youtube here: https://www.youtube.com/watch?v=gr1FZ2F7KYA
+Just check out Youtube for some videos etc.

+For the english version of the language model / speech recognition check out Blather: https://gitorious.org/blather/pages/Home or Youtube here: https://www.youtube.com/watch?v=gr1FZ2F7KYA

 Goal
 ====
-- Add missing words to the German open source language model. (over 700 added now but model is not yet computed)
+- Add missing words to the German open source language model. (over 700 addedm, but model is not yet computed)
 - Write the scripts for the backend functions.
 - Write Scenarios for Simon in German to use the backend-scripts and the model.
 - Raise awareness of free, open source GERMAN speech recognition.